-No industry is perfect, especially those that profit off of keeping people healthy.
-Health insurance has certainly seen its deceptive, challenging, and faulty days.
+No industry is perfect, especially those that make a profit keeping people healthy.
+Health insurance has certainly seen its deceptive, challenging and faulty days.
 Entrusting large sums of money to a company who supposedly has your best interest (health) in mind, has gone awry many times in the past.
 Sometimes, charges are pressed in a feud of provider versus insurer, and the reverse.
 In other cases, charges are pressed by fundamentalists who want their religious civil liberties of sexist discrimination maintained.
 The wide gamut of health insurance-related lawsuits spans from carrier fraud to the constitutionality of mandatory insurance.
 From the claim denial scam tactics of MEGA Life several years ago, to the hoards of class actions against legitimate insurers like United Healthcare, health insurance is continually required to shift gears.

 2012 Health Insurance Lawsuits

 In May 2012, a class action was filed against United Healthcare Insurance Company in California, as well as US Behavioral Plan and California United Behavioral Health (who are contracted providers under United) for allegedly restricting mental health care.
 The class action lawsuit states these companies are in violation of the Mental Health Parity Act, which establishes that coverage for mental health care be the same as those set for physical health care.

 Particular instances of this violation were displayed when the companies supposedly denied and limited coverage by holding reviews of regular outpatient treatments for mental health, whereas a review for another type of regular outpatient medical care would not occur.